 (b) give the member all reasonable assistance to inspect the document or make the copy.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (7) A co-operative must have at the place where the registers are kept and available during all reasonable hours for inspection by any person such documents in relation to the co-operative as are prescribed.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

+(8) The rules of a co-operative may provide for the availability or non-availability for inspection by members of —

+(a) minutes of board meetings; and

+(b) minutes of meetings of committees to which the board’s functions have been delegated under section 204(1).

+(9) Minutes referred to in subsection (8) are not available for inspection by members otherwise than in accordance with rules referred to in that subsection.

+[Section 232 amended by No. 7 of 2016 s.
+74 and 200.]

 233. Use of information on registers

 (1) A person must not —